 At the time Reagan was running for re-election against Democratic nominee Walter Mondale, and the President's faux pas resulted in a temporary dip in his poll numbers.
-However Reagan won the November election and went on to continue his get-tough policy towards Russia.
+However, Reagan won the November election and went on to continue his get-tough policy towards Russia.
 Ironically one of Reagan defining moments came in later comments about Russia; in 1987 he visited the Berlin Wall where he famously said, "Mr. Gorbachev, tear down this wall!"
 (1).

 Some might argue that the most glaring faux pas in presidential history was committed by President Warren Harding.
-Ignoring advisors who told him to wrap up against the cold, he proceeded to give the longest ever inaugural address and died from the resulting chill one month later of pneumonia.
+Ignoring advisers who told him to wrap up against the cold, he proceeded to give the longest ever inaugural address and died from the resulting chill one month later of pneumonia.

 Today's Challenge: Presidential Tongue Lashings

 See if you can identify the president who uttered each the following gaffes:

 1. Our enemies are innovative and resourceful, and so are we.
 They never stop thinking about new ways to harm our country and our people, and neither do we.

 2. Depends on what your definition of "is" is.

 3. I love sports.
 Whenever I can, I always watch the Detroit Tigers on the radio.

 4. When a great many people are unable to find work, unemployment results.